matteobaccan/owner/docs/reload.md

 properties file from any URL.
 In this case we have specified a URL pointing to the filesystem, since the URL specifies `file:` as protocol.

-The hot reload works only on filesystem URLs, since resources.
+The hot reload works only on filesystem URLs.
 This means that you can make it work with those two types of URLs:

  - `file:path/to/your.properties` a filesystem backed URL.